Pretoria: Sport

 One of the most popular sports in Pretoria is rugby union.
 Loftus Versfeld is home to the Blue Bulls, who compete in the domestic Currie Cup, and also to the Bulls in the international United Rugby Championship competition.
 The Bulls rugby team, which is operated by the Blue Bulls, won the Super Rugby competition in 2007, 2009 and 2010.
 Loftus Versfeld also hosts the football side Mamelodi Sundowns.

 Pretoria also hosted matches during the 1995 Rugby World Cup.
 Loftus Versfeld was used for some matches in the 2010 FIFA World Cup.

-Association football is one of the most popular sports in the city.
-There are two football teams in the city playing in South Africa's top-flight football league, the Premier Soccer League.
+Association football (soccer) is one of the most popular sports in the city.
+There are two soccer teams in the city playing in South Africa's top-flight league, the Premiership.
 They are Mamelodi Sundowns and Supersport United.
 Supersport United were the 2008–09 PSL Champions.
 Following the 2011/2012 season the University of Pretoria F.C. gained promotion to the South African Premier Division, the top domestic league, becoming the third Pretoria-based team in the league.
-After a poor league finish in the 2015/2016 season, University of Pretoria F.C. were relegated to the National First Division, the second-highest football league in South Africa, in the 2016 Premier Soccer League promotion/relegation play-offs.
+After a poor league finish in the 2015/2016 season, University of Pretoria F.C. were relegated to the National First Division, the second-highest football league in South Africa, in the 2016 promotion/relegation play-offs.

 Cricket is also a popular game in the city.
 As there is no international cricket stadium in the city, it does not host any top-class cricket tournaments, although the nearby situated Centurion has Supersport Park which is an international cricket stadium and has hosted many important tournaments such as 2003 Cricket World Cup, 2007 ICC World Twenty20, 2009 IPL and 2009 ICC Champions Trophy.
 The most local franchise team to Pretoria is the Titans, although Northerns occasionally play in the city in South Africa's provincial competitions.
 Many Pretoria born cricketers have gone on to play for South Africa, including former international captains AB de Villiers Faf du Plessis.